shrutirij/ocr-post-correction/firstpass.md

 - [Enable the Vision API](https://console.cloud.google.com/apis/library/vision.googleapis.com) for the project.
 - You will then be redirected to a page with a button to "Create Credentials".
     - When creating the credential, choose "Cloud Vision API" and "No, I’m not using them".
-    - In the next step, choose any service name you want and "Project --> Owner" as the role.
+    - In the next step, enter any service name you want and choose "Project --> Owner" as the role.
     - A JSON file will be generated with your credentials.

 The first 1000 images processed *per month* with Google Cloud are free.
 The platform also offers a $300 credit to new users.